irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 DSI, "dataset ID"
     DATASET_ID or "dataset ID".
 String constant which uniquely identifies a type of dataset.
+    NOTE: DSI is defined by ROC, but the abbreviation "DSI" is defined by BICAS.
+DSI does not formally exist in SolO outside RPW, though the same string components (source+level+descriptor) can be used to define DSI analogously for SolO datasets outside RPW.
-    NOTE: Must be uppercase by definition (when used as string constants), though dataset IDs are represented as (mostly) lowercase in the official filenaming convention are (mostly) lowercase).
+    NOTE: Must be uppercase by definition (at least when used as string constants by BICAS), though DSIs are represented in lowercase in the official dataset filenaming convention (except the "level").
+Uppercase DSI has been used for some old ground-test datasets.
-    NOTE: Dataset IDs exclude the "-cdag" suffix. "-cdag" is a LESIA invention for internal datasets.
+    NOTE: DSIs exclude the "-cdag" suffix. "-cdag" is defined by ROC for RPW-internal datasets only.
-    NOTE: Variable names which refer to the GA "Dataset_ID" (and historical variants thereof) are not abbreviated "DSI", but to the GA name, in analogy with other variables named after GAs.
+    NOTE: Variable names which refer to the GA "Dataset_ID" (and historical variants thereof) are not abbreviated "DSI", but to the GA name in analogy with other variables named after GAs.
 DSR
     Downsampled/Decreased Sampling Rate.
 Cf. OSR.